Quick Summary

 Business Asset Disposal Relief (BADR)

-If you sell all or part of a qualifying business, BADR gives a reduced CGT rate of 18% (up from 10%, changed in the Autumn Budget 2024) on the first £1 million of qualifying lifetime gains.
+If you sell all or part of a qualifying business, BADR gives a reduced flat CGT rate of 18% on the first £1 million of qualifying lifetime gains (the rate was 14% in 2025/26 and 10% before April 2025 — it has been stepped up twice).
 This applies to sole traders, business partners, and directors selling shares in their trading company.
-For Scottish farmers selling a farm as a going concern, BADR can significantly reduce the CGT bill compared to the standard 24% Higher rate.
+The differential over the standard 24% Higher rate is narrower than it once was, but BADR still saves £60,000 of CGT on a £1 million gain.

 The interaction with IHT planning